Writings and Research

 • Without Memory or Desire

-A reflection inspired by Bion on the capacity to dream psychic experience and transform raw impact into thought.
+A reflection inspired by the work of W. R. Bion on the capacity to dream psychic experience and transform raw emotional impact into thought.

 Artificial Intelligence and Anthropological Transformations